Joan Reynolds

 I was wrong.
 They could and they did.
 When I finally found out it became a soul crushing betrayal by two people I thought cared deeply about me.
 It was difficult for me to recover and continue in relationship with them, yet I had to because we shared a 1 year old son when he left.
 She left her husband a year later and they were married for over 25 years before she died much too young of cancer.
 We continued with a polite but empty communication style for years, often snagging when my son spent vacation time there.

 I reframed the question I felt God had asked me, rolling it around in my head.
 While my response didn’t change, I did realize that an act of God might be absolutely necessary for the results I had requested.
-I then told him “I am not willing, but I am willing to be willing”.
+I then quietly whispered to Him “I am not willing, but I am willing to be willing”.
 I thought that was a way of somehow distancing myself from the consequences of my reluctance to obey.
 Wrong.
 What I had forgotten was the fact that God changes hearts, and I had effectively just given Him permission to change mine.

 It wasn’t a minute later that I realized I had nothing but love for my ex husband and my friend, who had now been his wife for many more years than I had been.
 What?
 Wait a minute here.
 What?
 Where did all my justified anger go?
-What about all the…(^$%*&($#@!) things I no longer remembered that hurt me?
-They were replaced with why shouldn’t a child enjoy the love of two moms, both his Mom and his step Mom, when that love was offered to him so genuinely?
+What about all the…(^$%*&($#@!) things (that I suddenly could no longer remember) that hurt me?
+Ironically they had been replaced with thoughts of …why shouldn’t a child enjoy the love of two moms, both his Mom and his step Mom, when that love was offered to him so genuinely?
 Why would any person want to come between that?
 And so it went from there, for at least five more years.

 If there is any story I have shared more in Christian circles and prayer groups, I cannot remember it.
 Even when it is hardest to change our stubborn minds and hearts, I always offer this advice: Tell God you are not willing to change, but you are willing to be willing to change.
 He will do all the rest because all He needs is our permission and He goes right to work!
 I never knew what hit me, but hit me it did.
-And I was the one who experienced a loss of our deep friendship when she passed away so young and who understood my son’s heartbreak.
-It is I who missed her bright illumination at future family gatherings with the grandchildren she never got to meet or love “to the moon and back!”.
-God restored a deep, respectful relationship between us that, while not exactly the same as it had been before, was magnificent, even more precious because of the cracks that had been so delicately filled within it.
+And I was the one who experienced the loss of our deep friendship when she passed away so young and who understood my son’s heartbreak at losing her.
+It is I who have missed her bright illumination at our future family gatherings with the amazing grandchildren she never got to meet or love “to the moon and back!”.
+God restored a deep, respectful relationship between us that, while not exactly the same as it had been before, was magnificent, made even more precious because of the cracks that had been so delicately and purposely filled within it.

 March6

 I got a sweet thank you note from one of my nieces yesterday and included in her response to my joy following the birth of her daughter was an admission similar to many others I’ve received from my nieces and nephews (and sons!) as they welcomed their first child into the world.
-That first week or two and often again, even much later, were moments where they became fully aware that having a child on your own, lacking a supportive spouse, nearby family and financial stability, was suddenly a daunting revelation to them.
-Add into it being a single parent already having an amazing five year old in tow with a 7 day a week storefront to run, complete with ten employees to schedule, supervise and pay, and you have an even better glimpse into my life 43 years ago.
-I don’t really remember that much of it, yet moments like this when I can pause and think back, are somewhat mind boggling to me too, for sure!
+That first week or two and often again, even much later, were moments where they became fully aware that having a child (especially on your own, lacking a supportive spouse, nearby family and financial stability), was suddenly a daunting revelation to them.
+Add into it being a single parent already raising an amazing five year old with a 7-day-a-week storefront to run, ten employees to schedule, supervise and pay, and you have an even better glimpse into my complicated life 43 years ago.
+I really don’t remember that much of it, yet moments like this when I can pause and reflect are somewhat mind boggling to me too, for sure!

 I guess this website is the story of some of those times as my memory is jogged here and there, just a note or a quick story, to pay tribute to the all encompassing love that came to fill my heart that day, assuring me that I would never run out of that love, regardless of any other struggles and circumstances sure to come my way.
 Such complete fullness, impossible to describe, though I do try.